Nicolasedit/wireless-exam/quiz.md

 - [ ] It cannot differentiate between different types of interference.
 - [ ] None of the other options.

+**Which of the following is generally ***NOT*** an effective spoofing detection method?**
+- [ ] Implement cryptographic authentication to verify the authenticity of GNSS signals, ensuring they originate from legitimate satellites.
+- [ ] Cross-checking GNSS data with other navigation systems like inertial navigation sensors or signals from multiple GNSS constellations (GPS, GLONASS, Galileo, BeiDou) and frequencies.
+- [ ] Use antennas that can determine the direction of incoming signals, allowing the receiver to distinguish between legitimate and spoofed signals based on direction.
+- [ ] Monitor the strength of GNSS signals.
+Sudden increases in signal strength can indicate spoofing attempts.
+- [x] Monitor the frequency spectrum in the GNSS band.
+Frequency spikes generally indicate the presence of a spoofer in that band.

 **Why is it important to receive signals in Line-of-Sight to build profitable pseudoranges?**
 - [x] Because line-of-sight signals are not delayed by reflections.
 Multipath can cause the receiver to calculate a longer travel time, leading to erroneous pseudorange calculations.
 - [x] Because Line-of-sight signals travel the shortest and most direct path from the satellite to the receiver.
 This ensures that the signal strength is higher and minimal attenuation is experienced leading to a higher signal-to-noise ratio.
 - [ ] Because satellites in line-of-sight yield to better geometrical conditions to estimate the position and therefore to a lower GDOP.
 - [ ] Because measurements performed in line-of-sight maintain synchronization between the user and the satellite.
 - [ ] None of the other options.

 **Are the clocks of Satellite and receiver synchronized?**